 Marketing both to and through resellers, distributors or other intermediaries in any sector is the focus of this category.
 Submissions must explain the dynamics and characteristics of the specific channel audience involved, how activity nurtured the relationship between vendor/ supplier and the channel partner, and how the objectives of both parties were met.

 The focus of this category is to recognize the group of B2B marketers that has pulled together to meet its objectives and challenges for the year, and which truly demonstrates that the whole is greater than the sum of the parts.
-Marketing teams of any size or configuration are eligible, from a minimum of three individuals working within a marketing function, all the way up to the blue-chip corporates with large inhouse teams.
+Marketing teams of any size or configuration are eligible, from a minimum of three individuals working within a marketing function, all the way up to the blue-chip corporates with large in-house teams.
 Virtual teams, including freelancers and agency staffers may be included, although the submission will have to demonstrate how individuals genuinely acted as a cohesive unit.
-Submissions must include details of the following: list individual team members (including roles, key skills and responsibilities); key objectives faced for the year and how these were achieved; other challenges faced along the way; examples of co-operation and team work; testimonials from team leaders or marketing directors.
+Submissions must include details of the following: list individual team members (including roles, key skills and responsibilities); key objectives faced for the year and how these were achieved; other challenges faced along the way; examples of cooperation and teamwork; testimonials from team leaders or marketing directors.
 Please note that this category is only open to inhouse or client-side marketing teams.

-This category recognizes the B2B marketing agency that demonstrated a consistently excellent approach to all aspects of business, specifically during the qualifying period.
+This category recognises the B2B marketing agency that demonstrated a consistently excellent approach to all aspects of business, specifically during the qualifying period.
 Submissions must include information on client wins, achieving client objectives, client satisfaction/ loyalty, staff satisfaction/loyalty and profitability.
 Other achievements, such as expansion and development of new areas of expertise, will also be considered.
-Submissions must also state whether the agency operates only from a US HQ, or whether it has registered offices in other geographical locations, At least three client testimonials must be included.
+Submissions must also state whether the agency operates only from a UK HQ, or whether it has registered offices in other geographical locations, At least three client testimonials must be included.